Python if-statements and loops – how to be lazy

 Additionally you should have finished Python data structures part 1 – a look at variables and lists

 If you found anything difficult in that part, please let us know!
-Contact
+Contact Us

 Python If-statement – make a choice in your application